 This degree is a unique blend of applied and theoretical learning, with an emphasis on experiential learning opportunities.
 This degree offers three majors: Environmental Management, Equine Management and Food Industry Management.

 The Bachelor of Bio-Resource Management degree program combines business studies and technical training with a strong emphasis on hands-on learning.
-A solid foundation in applied aspects of science, technology and business provides graduates with sufficient breadth and expertise to become competent managers in the environmental or food industry fields.
+A solid foundation in applied aspects of science, technology and business provides graduates with sufficient breadth and expertise to become competent managers in the environmental, equine or food industry fields.
 Students begin studying in one of the following management majors during the first semester: Environmental Management, Equine Management or Food Industry Management.

 Students will be encouraged to integrate their academic program with a well-planned series of employment activities in the summer months and to develop their leadership and interpersonal skills in on-campus and community activities.
 There is a strong commitment in the curriculum to personal development and students are encouraged to identify goals that they wish to accomplish throughout their university career.